General (scope, criteria, time limits)

 Out of all inadmissibility grounds set out in the LAR and mirroring the recast Asylum Procedures Directive, Bulgaria applies solely the ground relating to Subsequent Applications.
-It provides the opportunity to consider them based on a preliminary examination whether new elements or findings have arisen or been presented by the applicant relating to his personal situation or country of origin.
-The admissibility assessment of subsequent applications differs in many aspect from the rules, deadlines and guarantees applicable when an inadmissibility decision is taken on the basis of the other admissibility grounds.
+It provides the opportunity to consider them based on a preliminary examination whether new elements or findings have arisen or been presented by the applicants relating to their personal situation or country of origin.
+The admissibility assessment of subsequent applications differs in many aspects from the rules, deadlines and guarantees applicable when an inadmissibility decision is taken on the basis of the other admissibility grounds.

-In 2020, 80 subsequent applications were dealt with in an admissibility procedure, of which 69 were declared inadmissible and 11 were granted access to further determination.
+In 2022, 87 applicants submitted subsequent asylum claim and were dealt with in an admissibility procedure.
+Of these, 48 (55%) were declared inadmissible and 29 (33%) were granted access to further determination.

 The same rules and guarantees apply as in the Regular Procedure: Appeal.

 Article 15 LAR.